JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 - Updates the MoveStatus attribute of the Move object to COMPLETE.
 - Updates the Board object.
 - Checks whether the current player has another turn (because they have just jumped over a piece and another jump is possible using the same piece that did the last jump).
-If another move is possible, the clients are informed of the new Board layout, so that it can update the GUI.
+If another move is possible, the clients are informed of this and given the new board layout.
-- If the turn is over, the client checks whether the game is now won by the current player or a stalemate.
-If either of those conditions applies, both clients are informed of the new Board layout and of the game outcome.
+- If the turn is over, the client checks whether the game is now won by the current player.
+- If the player who has just moved has won, both players' boards are updated and the clients are informed.
+- If there is no win, the clients are told that the current move is over and given an updated board.

+The GUI messages and boards are updated in response to messages from the server.

 **Offer a draw**.
 If a player offers a draw, the server is informed, which informs the other player.
 The offer is cancelled once the next move has been made, and the GUIs are updated accordingly.